 - Similarly, Coursera hosts thousands of courses in a huge variety of tech topics, including digital marketing and sales.
 They often collaborate with universities and top tech companies like Google to keep their curricula practical and in-demand.

 - Another online bootcamp with a comprehensive curriculum is GrowthX Academy.
 They offer courses for people who are interested in digital marketing, business development, product management, and UX design.

 - People seeking a curriculum that touches on a wide range of marketing topics can check out Tradecraft.
 They teach courses in growth marketing, sales, product design, and more.
 Their 12-week program helps people land a job at a startup, focusing on the entry-level skills students can use to impress employers.

 - Similarly, Noble Desktop is a tech bootcamp that helps students learn skills they need to land a digital marketing job.
 Their live instructor-led program offers lots of opportunities for hands-on practice with real marketing tools.

-- Students looking for a remote marketing program can look into Digital Creative Institute and InternStreet.
-These tech bootcamps both feature a comprehensive curriculum and lots of hands-on learning.
+- Students looking for a remote marketing program can look into Digital Creative Institute, Jelly Academy, and InternStreet.
+These tech bootcamps feature a comprehensive curriculum and lots of hands-on learning.